HomeGuides › Best Vegan Motorcycle Jackets 2026

 Pros

-• Designed for women — actually fits well
+• Designed specifically for women — fit that works

 Cons

-• CE Level 1 only — not for motorway speeds
+• Class A only — not rated for motorway speeds

-Best for: Women riders who want an ethical, well-fitting jacket for urban and weekend riding Buy from Nine Lives →
+Best for: Women riders who want the most ethically documented vegan jacket available for urban and weekend riding Buy from Nine Lives →

 RST Moto